Benjamin-Albarzendji/CS50X-todo-manager/README.md

 <img src="to-do_img.png" alt="drawing" width="1000"/>

 ### This was my first project ever.
-The front-end is especially underwheling in this one (and will get fixed when there is more time) but the backend works quite well.
+The front-end is especially underwhelming in this one (and will get fixed when there is more time) but the backend works quite well.

 #### Description: This is the final project for CS50x.
 It's a To-Do manager website capable of registering users, logging them in, and providing a basic interface of to-do reminders with various categories.
 It has a Flask and SQL backend with interactive front-end elements.